bradfarrington/Assignment-1-Version-4.2/readme.md

 I would like to take the opportunity to thank:

 - My team mates on the Code Insitute Web Development course.
-- South Staffordshire College and my tutor Adam or their support and help throughout
+- South Staffordshire College and my tutor Adam for their support and help throughout.